kubev2v/forklift-validation/README.md

 # Konveyor > Forklift > Validation Rules

-When running as the `forklift-validation` pod in OpenShift, the rules can be called by making an https POST call to `<pod>/v1/data/io/konveyor/forklift/vmware/validate`
+When running as the `forklift-validation` pod in OpenShift, the rules can be called by making an https POST call to `<pod>/v1/data/io/konveyor/forklift/<provider>/validate`, where <provider> is "vmware" or "ovirt"

-The call must provide a JSON payload containing the VMware VM "workload" details from the forklift inventory, in the following format:
+The call must provide a JSON payload containing the provider VM "workload" details from the forklift inventory, in the following format:

 ```
 {